HotPatcher: A open source UE resource hot patching tool

 [PROJECT_CONFIG_DIR]

-• Optimized the efficiency of dependency scanning.
+• Optimized dependency scanning efficiency

 For the same patch configuration in the same project:

-2. The complete patch time reduced from 4:24s to 2:40s (including cooking resources).
+2. The complete patch time reduced from 4:24s to 2:40s (including cooking resources)

 2021.04.28 Update